WackyTaco636/land-price-analysis/README.md

 # land-price-analysis

 *Imagine you are interested in a piece of land.
-Knowing how all the other plots of land are being offered in terms of price and size within a reasonable geographic area for comparison (e.g. within the same zip-code) will give you an advantage in negotiating a fair price.*
+Knowing how all the other plots of land are being offered in terms of price and size within a reasonable geographic area for comparison (e.g. within the same zip-code) will give you an indication whether that piece of land is overpriced or underpiced.
+If you go a step further and run linear regression analysis, you will be able to calculate the property's fair-price.*

 1) Introduction